 Feminine protection products can contain toxic chemicals, as our friends at Women’s Voices for the Earth found out.

 Their test results found chemicals in Always pads that you probably don’t feel comfortable exposing your most sensitive parts of your body to.
-See what was found in Always products.

 Choices in Natural Feminine Protection